 Looking for white and pink sand beaches in Southern Luzon?
 Plan a trip to Caramoan, Camarines Sur.
 Dubbed as the Emerging Paradise of the Pacific, the place is not as accessible as other tourist spots in the region hence it remains unspoilt and free from commercial tourism.
 Getting there requires hours of travelling by airplane, car, and boat but this beauty is worth all the hours on the road.

 Aside from beaches, Caramoan is blessed with lakes, caves, coves, lagoons, and limestone forest that is home to a rich biodiversity of flora and fauna.
-This brief guide to Caramoan will help you plan your trip.
-It contains information on what to do, eat, and drink as well as the must-see spots and the best hotels.

 Best Time to Visit